jconwell/domain_suffixes/README.rst

     :code:`fqdn` - test.integration.api.somedomain.co.jp

 ----
-How Is This Different Than :code:`tldextract`?
+How Is This Different Than `tldextract <https://github.com/john-kurkowski/tldextract>`_ ?
 ----

-If all you need is to parse out the TLD, or longest public domain suffix from a FQDN than tldextract will work just fine for you.
+tldextract is a great library if all you need is to parse out the TLD, or longest public domain suffix from a FQDN.

-I wrote this library to pull in a bit more metadata about each TLD/suffix to use mostly as features in machine learning projects, such as:
+I wrote this library to pull in a bit more contextual metadata about each TLD/suffix to use mostly as features in machine learning projects, such as:

 - International TLDs in both unicode and puny code format
 - The TLD type: generic, generic-restricted, country-code, sponsored, test, infrastructure, and host_suffix (.onion)